-Together we’ve impacted the lives of over 200 million vulnerable children by tackling the root causes of poverty.
-Our nearly 40,000 staff worldwide — 95 percent of them working in their home regions — apply 68 years of relief, development, and advocacy work to transform lives.
-We work in more than 1,600 program areas in nearly 100 countries, including the U.S. Our integrated model addresses the many causes of poverty, and our tailored approach is community-based and community-owned.
+In just five years, together we impacted the lives of over 200 million vulnerable children by tackling the root causes of poverty.
+Our nearly 37,000 staff — 95% of them working in their home regions — apply nearly 70 years of relief, development, and advocacy work to transform lives worldwide.
+We work in nearly 100 countries, including the U.S. Our integrated model addresses the many causes of poverty, and our tailored approach is community-based and community-owned.

 Savior, You have prepared this good work for us to do.
 Thank You for the people who share their resources so we can help empower the poor.
 Show them what amazing things their gifts are doing in the lives of children in need around the world.
 Bless them as they honor You by blessing the poor.

 19. World Vision put the power to choose in a child’s hands.

 In 2019, for the first time, children now have the opportunity to choose their sponsor.
 This simple switch honors the mutuality of these relationships and validates each child’s God-given worth and potential.